Anishgamer7770/Anishgamer777/README.md

 ## Explaination about me
 👩‍💻 I'm currently working on Open Source project

-🧠 I'm currently learning python and react.js
+🧠 I'm currently learning python and css(advance)

-👯‍♀️ I'm looking to collaborate on discordjs
+👯‍♀️ I use a wrapper names  discord.js for my discord bots

-🤔 I'm looking for help with web application
+🤔 I'm about 14

-💬 Ask me about wht you want

-📫 How to reach me on

-😄 Pronouns nothing 70 times
+💬 I don't do collaborate in waste stuff

 ⚡️ Fun fact: I love 🎸 and 🥁

-## FAQ

-#### Who is your gf?

-No one

-#### Is you earn something

-NO

 ## License